arjbhat/ImageProcessing/README.md

       its brightness, aka Luma.
     - (class) Sepia: This represents a function to transform an image into a sepia version of its colors.
+    - (class) Downscale: This represents a function to scale an image to a smaller size.
+    - (class) Mask: This represents a function to apply a different macro on only part of an image.
 - Controller:
     - (interface) ImageProcessingController: This represents a controller that accepts user input to run an image processing model, displaying output to a given view.